Suicide Squad: "Rogues" and "Final Round"

 In this story arc, building on subplots from previous issues, Rick Flag goes after Senator Cray in order to assassinate him.
-Previously, Senator Cray had been blackmailing Amanda Waller in order for her to ensure Cray's reelection, threatening her with the exposure of the Suicide Squad to the public.
+Previously, Cray had been blackmailing Amanda Waller in order for her to ensure Cray's reelection, threatening her with the exposure of the Suicide Squad to the public.

 At first, there is also the threat of Waller being usurped by Derek Tolliver, the now-former liaison between the Squad and NSC, who conspires with Cray against Waller.
 Waller deals with the situation by engaging in counter-blackmail with help of Checkmate, but refrains from informing Flag.
 The Squad's existence is in danger, and he decides to deal with the problem himself.

 Manhunter quits the Squad upon learning of their upcoming mission against Loa in New Orleans, LA.

 In order to stop him, the Squad is sent after Flag, and it is eventually Deadshot who confronts Flag shortly before he can shoot Cray, but too late to prevent Tolliver's murder in Suicide Squad #21.
 As a result of these developments, the Suicide Squad is exposed to the public, contrary to Flag's intentions.
 Flag flees the scene, while Deadshot is shot by the arriving police officers.
 Unfortunately for Deadshot, who has a death wish, he does not die from the injuries.

 Resulting from the exposure, Amanda Waller is replaced by an actor named Jack Kale so that she can continue to run the Squad.
 The team then goes on a public relations offensive, becoming, for a time, a prominent heroic team by saving a renowned nun from a repressive regime.
 Rick Flag travels to Jotunheim, where the Onslaught is still headquartered, and finishes the mission his father could not, blowing up Jotunheim with a prototype nuclear Nazi weapon but gives up his life to do so.